Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 ## Database

-* Use **PostgreSQL 16** or a newer version.
+* Use **PostgreSQL 16** or later.
-* A managed database service such as AWS RDS or Google Cloud SQL is recommended.
+* A managed database service, such as AWS RDS or Google Cloud SQL, is recommended.
 * Allocate at least **10 GB** of storage with automatic expansion enabled.

 ## Compute Resources